Keeping warm in winter

-You could get a winter fuel payment (worth between £100 to £300) to help pay your heating bill in 2018/19 if you were born before before 5 November 1953.
-Please note that this date changes every year.
-To find out when you may qualify for a winter fuel payment, state pension or pension credit:
+You could get a Winter Fuel Payment worth between £100 to £300 to help pay your heating bill in 2020/21 if you were born on or before 5 October 1954.
+This date changes every year.

-It does not matter how much income or savings you have, and payments will not affect your other benefits or pension.
+It does not matter how much income or savings you have, and payments will not affect your pension or other benefits.

 Cold Weather Payments

-For you to receive this help, the average temperature where you live must be (or be forecast to be) zero degrees centigrade or below for seven days in a row between 1 November and 31 March.
+You'll get a payment if the average temperature where you live is, or is forecast to be, zero degrees centigrade or below for seven days in a row between 1 November and 31 March.